 Introduction to Temple Terrace, Florida

 Temple Terrace, Florida is 7 miles NE of Tampa, Florida.
 It is in Hillsborough County.
-The city is part of the Tampa - Saint Petersburg - Clearwater metro area.
-The population of Temple Terrace is 20,918.
+The city is part of the Tampa-Saint Petersburg-Clearwater metro area.

 Temple Terrace History